Ealing Studios: Owned by the BBC (1955–1993)

 The BBC bought the studios on Ealing Green in 1955, for £300,000, though productions bearing the Ealing name continued to be made at the MGM British Studios at Borehamwood for two years.

 Balcon later said of the MGM-Ealing partnership "Personally it was a happy relationship.
-But I do wish I had realised at the outset how absolutely vital it is to make films with mass appeal in America - by which I don't mean lowering standards but rather finding the right subjects."
+But I do wish I had realised at the outset how absolutely vital it is to make films with mass appeal in America – by which I don't mean lowering standards but rather finding the right subjects."

-In 1958, Associated British Picture Corporation acquired Ealing’s parent company, Associated Talking Pictures, together with its extensive film library.
+In 1958, Associated British Picture Corporation acquired Ealing's parent company, Associated Talking Pictures, together with its extensive film library.
 The BBC based its Film Department at the studios; and at its peak 56 film crews used the studios as a base for location filming of dramas, documentaries and other programmes; shot on 16 mm and occasionally 35 mm film.
 Led by a director, these crews usually consisted of a Lighting Cameraman, a camera assistant, a lighting technician (known as a 'spark'), and a sound recordist.
 Initially these crews were equipped with Arriflex ST cameras and EMI L2 quarter inch tape recorders that had to be tethered to one another with a physical sync cable to ensure the picture and sound ran in lock.
 In later years, Eclair NPR cameras replaced the Arriflex machines and Nagra tape recorders replaced the EMI units.
 The Nagras made use of 'crystal sync', a system that provided synchronisation between the camera and the tape recorder remotely, removing the need for a physical cable.
 There were also over 50 cutting rooms, equipped with Steenbeck editing tables, working on every genre except News and Current Affairs.
 The editing suites came complete with movable film trim bins and Acmade Pic-Syncs (picture synchronisers) for synchronising the film and sound rushes, and working with the edited cutting copy.
 The latter was especially useful when splitting the sound track(s) and adding additional effects, atmospheres, music and commentary tracks in readiness for film dubbing.

-Many programmes came out of Ealing from Alistair Cooke's America edited by Alan Tyrer and photographed by Kenneth MacMillan to Z-Cars edited by Shelia Tomlinson and many others and Cathy Come Home edited by Roy Watts, assisted by Roger Waugh.
-These programmes had post production support, viewing theatres, transfer suites, dubbing theatre, maintenance; all these staff and the film crews made up what was fondly known as the TFS Family.
+Many programmes came out of Ealing from Alistair Cooke's America edited by Alan Tyrer and photographed by Kenneth MacMillan to inserts for the drama series Z-Cars edited by Shelia Tomlinson and many others and most of the drama Cathy Come Home edited by Roy Watts, assisted by Roger Waugh.
+These programmes had post production support, viewing theatres, transfer suites, dubbing theatre, maintenance.